Sphaeropteris glauca

 Sphaeropteris glauca (common name pakong buaya; synonym Cyathea contaminans) is a tree fern in the family Cyatheaceae.
-It is the largest tree fern in the East Indies and the Malay Peninsula sometimes being over 20 m tall.
+It is the largest tree fern in Indonesia and the Malay Peninsula sometimes being over 20 m tall.
 Mature specimens have "curious multi-branched crowns".
 Whether this branching is dichotomous or axil was not stated.
 It normally grows in full sun or brilliant shade.